Tinker-Twins/Camera-Calibration/README.md

 #### Camera Extrinsic Parameters

 Extrinsic parameters correspond to rotation and translation vectors, <img src="https://render.githubusercontent.com/render/math?math=r_%7Bvecs%7D"> and <img src="https://render.githubusercontent.com/render/math?math=t_%7Bvecs%7D"> respectively, which transform coordinates of a 3D point to a coordinate system.

+#### Implementation

+To find these parameters, we must provide some sample images of a well defined pattern (e.g. a chess board).
+We find some specific points of which we already know the relative positions (e.g. square corners in the chess board).
+We know the coordinates of these points in real world space and we know the coordinates in the image, so we can solve for the distortion coefficients.
+For better results, we need at least 10 test patterns.

+The important input data needed for calibration of the camera is the set of 3D real world points, i.e. object points or `objpoints` and the corresponding 2D coordinates of these points in the image, i.e. image points or `imgpoints`.

+2D image points can be easily found from the image; these image points are locations where two black squares touch each other in chess boards.

+However, it is not straightforward to compute the 3D real world points since the images are taken from a static camera and chess boards are placed at different locations and orientations.
+So we need to know (X,Y,Z) values.
+But for simplicity, we can say chess board was kept stationary at XY plane, (so Z=0 always) and camera was moved accordingly.
+This consideration helps us to find only X,Y values.
+Now for X,Y values, we can simply pass the points as (0,0), (1,0), (2,0), ... which denotes the location of points.
+In this case, the results we get will be in the scale of size of chess board square.
+But if we know the square size, (say 30 mm), we can pass the values as (0,0), (30,0), (60,0), ...
+Thus, we get the results in mm.

+Once we get the `objpoints` and `imgpoints`, we can use them to calibrate the camera.